dapr/docs/daprdocs/content/en/docs/concepts/walkthroughs/daprrun.md

+---
-# Sequence of Events on a dapr run in Self Hosting Mode
+title: "Sequence of Events on a dapr run in Self Hosting Mode"
+linkTitle: "Dapr Run"
+weight: 1000
+---

 The doc describes the sequence of events that occur when `dapr run` is executed in self hosting mode.
 It uses [sample 1](https://github.com/dapr/quickstarts/tree/master/hello-world) as an example.